Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Source records are ingested and standardized but never modified.
 They remain the system of record for what each source actually said.

 Candidate matches are proposed by matching logic, scored, and stored as explicit relationships between source records.
 No merge has occurred yet.
-This is where data deduplication logic lives.

-Mastered entities are created when a candidate match is accepted (automatically or by a steward).
+Mastered entities are created when a candidate match is accepted, automatically or by a steward.
 Each mastered entity carries a stable ID, survivorship-selected operational values, and links to all contributing source records.

 Validation runs post-merge checks against ontology constraints and business rules, flagging any entity that fails for review before it reaches consumers.

-Serving exposes mastered entities (with their stable IDs and governed attributes) to downstream consumers through APIs, graph queries, and event streams.
+Serving exposes mastered entities, with their stable IDs and governed attributes, to downstream consumers through APIs, graph queries, and event streams.

 Frequently asked questions

-What is the difference between identity resolution and entity mastering?
 Identity resolution determines whether two or more records refer to the same real-world entity.
-Entity mastering takes resolved records and produces a single, governed golden record with trusted attribute values and a stable identifier.
-Resolution is a linking problem; mastering is a governance problem.
+Entity mastering takes resolved records and produces a single governed golden record with trusted attribute values and a stable identifier.

-What is a golden record?
 A golden record is the canonical, authoritative representation of a mastered entity.
-It contains the survivorship-selected values for each attribute (for example, legal name from ERP, phone from CRM, address from an enrichment provider) and serves as the single version of truth for downstream systems.
+It contains the survivorship-selected values for each attribute and serves as the single version of truth for downstream systems.

-Why are stable entity IDs important?
 Stable entity IDs persist across merges, survivorship recalculations, and source changes.
 Without them, downstream reports lose historical continuity, API consumers lose their references, and cached entity lookups silently break.
-The ID should represent the real-world entity, not a particular snapshot of its attributes.

-What is survivorship in MDM?
-Survivorship is the set of rules that determine which attribute value "wins" when multiple source records contribute conflicting data for the same field.
+Survivorship is the set of rules that determine which attribute value wins when multiple source records contribute conflicting data for the same field.
 Common strategies include source priority, recency, completeness, and frequency.
-Survivorship operates at the attribute level, so different attributes on the same entity can follow different rules.

-How does identity resolution relate to data deduplication?
-Data deduplication is often used to describe the removal of duplicate records within a single system.
+Data deduplication often refers to removing duplicate records within a single system.
 Identity resolution extends that concept across multiple systems, using deterministic and probabilistic matching to identify records that refer to the same entity even when identifiers differ or are missing.

-What happens when a merge is wrong?
-A false positive merge (two distinct entities incorrectly combined) requires an unmerge: cleanly separating the entities, reassigning downstream references, and propagating the correction.
+A false positive merge requires an unmerge: cleanly separating the entities, reassigning downstream references, and propagating the correction.
 Architectures that treat merges as irreversible eventually face costly manual cleanup across every consuming system.

 Interested in learning more about Galaxy?